Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 April 2026 05.43.01 UTC
+- WIB: Minggu, 5 April 2026 06.40.50 UTC
-- WITA: Minggu, 5 April 2026 06.43.01 UTC
+- WITA: Minggu, 5 April 2026 07.40.50 UTC
-- WIT: Minggu, 5 April 2026 07.43.01 UTC
+- WIT: Minggu, 5 April 2026 08.40.50 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

 Kategori: inspirational